wrbs/oxcaml-vendor-tool/README.md

 - make things build with dune
 - fix anything not yet fixed in the oxcaml public release

-## Getting started
+## Developing tooling

-This is the instructions for running this tooling
+This is the instructions for developing this tooling

     opam switch create dune-pm 5.3.0
     opam install dune ocamlformat ocaml-lsp-server